jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 1. On the app’s Overview page, click **ADD A SERVICE OR API**.
 2. Select the DevOps category, then click **Delivery Pipeline**.
-3. Use the default settings for Space and the Selected plan.
+3. Select a Space and use the default settings for the Selected plan.
 4. Click **CREATE**.

 The Delivery Pipeline service is added to your Bluemix space.
-It will be ready when you need it later.
+You can view a list of the apps that include the service.
+Click **Back to Dashboard** and click the app tile for the app you just created.

 Next, start using DevOps Services.
 Click **EDIT CODE**.